Chillingham cattle: Behaviour

 A scrape created by bulls during dominance displays.

 The Chillingham cattle herd are not tamed in any way, and behave as wild animals.
 Their behaviour may therefore give some insight into the behaviour of ancestral wild cattle.
 In the past there has been conflation of the terms "tamed" and "domesticated" and while these cattle are descendants of domesticated animals, there is no handling or taming of individuals.
 The term "wild" as applied to the Chillingham cattle reflects this conflation but is firmly established historically.

 They breed all year round and this has clear effects on the detailed structure of their behaviour and bulls occupy and share "home territories" with other members of the herd, and with two or three, or more, other bulls.
 Home ranges overlap, and are not thought of as defended territories although bulls participate in sparring matches with their home range partners.
 Studies during winter hay feeding showed that at this time when the cattle were forced into close proximity, cows had a complex social structure apparently based on individual pairwise relationships, while bulls had a linear hierarchy or "peck order".
 Those studies were made many years ago and the feeding system now in operation does not bring the cattle into such close proximity.
 The cattle are extremely vocal with characteristic calls which echo around the area, especially when the bulls are excited by the discovery that a cow is coming into season.

 Traditionally, the herd has been regarded as having a "king bull" system whereby one bull sires all calves during the period of his "reign" which lasts maybe 2–3 years until he is deposed, usually violently, by a challenger.
 While this may well have been the case when herd numbers were low, it is less likely to have been in effect when the herd has been numerous.
-Such a system has been claimed to have retarded inbreeding by preventing a bull from mating with his daughters but such an effect would have been very slight over the 67 generations which is the minimum duration over which inbreeding is likely to have taken place.
+Such a system has been claimed to have restricted inbreeding by preventing a bull from mating with his daughters but such an effect would have been very slight over the 67 generations which is the minimum duration over which inbreeding is likely to have taken place.
 There is evidence of testicular hypoplasia which might suggest male subfertility.